 Set a server:

 ntp server <server_ip>.
-Even if the DNS is configured, you can't specify a name for the NTP server.
+Even if the DNS is configured, you cannot specify a name for the NTP server.
 Then activate NTP:

 ntp client enable.